Ozempic Lawsuit 2023 Update

 Get Help Filing an Ozempic Lawsuit

-If you’ve been diagnosed with a gallbladder or biliary duct problem or stomach paralysis after using Ozempic, Wegovy, or another brand name semaglutide medication, LawFirm.com may be able to help.
+If you’ve been diagnosed with stomach paralysis after using Ozempic, Wegovy, or another brand name semaglutide medication, LawFirm.com may be able to help.

-We work with law firms that have secured more than $1.5 billion for people harmed by negligent drug and pharmaceutical companies.
+We work with law firms that have secured over $1.6 billion for people harmed by negligent drug and pharmaceutical companies.

 Our legal partners: